Table of Contents

 “Be Aware” Mode

-One sub-feature that I will add is one that JLab calls “Be Aware Audio” or, as I tend to call it, “Awareness Mode”, and one that Apple calls “Transparency mode.”
+One sub-feature that I will add is one that JLab calls “Be Aware Audio” or, as I tend to call it, “Awareness Mode”, and one that Apple (and, apparently, Sennheiser) calls “Transparency mode.”

 In either case, the effect is pretty much the opposite of noise cancellation: it uses the built-in microphones (and a little gain control) to play back sounds in the environment so you can still hear what’s going on around you.
 Now this is really cool in my opinion.
 I’m not an AirPods person, but I can tell you that with the Air Sport, they have a very heavy bias towards the high-end, which seems to me to help be heard over most of my (rather bass heavy) track selection.
 I personally still find it hard to listen to music and still carry a conversation even with that enabled, but we can likely chalk that up to a me thing, your results may vary.